Emulsion Overview

 Smaller droplets have a much greater surface area, significantly improving the efficiency of combustion.
 This unique combustion characteristic of emulsified fuels is commonly referred to as “secondary atomization”.
 A secondary effect of water transforming into steam is that peak combustion temperatures are reduced, resulting in the formation of significantly fewer smog-forming NOx emissions.
 The changes in combustion kinetics also significantly reduce PM emissions that result from incomplete combustion.

-APT is engaged in an active research and development program to broaden its portfolio of environmental solutions – developing advanced technologies to address the realities of increasingly stringent environmental regulations, pressures to reduce the carbon intensity of fuels in light of global climate change, and finite petroleum resources.
+AET is engaged in an active research and development program to broaden its portfolio of environmental solutions – developing advanced technologies to address the realities of increasingly stringent environmental regulations, pressures to reduce the carbon intensity of fuels in light of global climate change, and finite petroleum resources.

 Technologies being developed or considered include: oxidative desulfurization for light oils, solar power hydrogen generation and conversion to methane, a new generation of extended life batteries, and used engine oil recycling.